OpenCobolIDE/OpenCobolIDE/README.rst

 Requirements
 --------------------

-The project depend on the following library:
+The project depends on the following packages:
     - **Python 2.7** or **Python 3.3**
     - **PyQt4**
     - **OpenCobol**